malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 At this stage, I am sympathetic to two possibilities:
 1. That there does exist a biological difference between the aforementioned two neural network regions.
-2. That there is no difference between the two neural network regions, and thus any system with a model and processing loop that replicates the behaviors of the visceral loop must be conscious.
+2. That there is no difference between the two neural network regions, and thus any system with a model and processing loop that replicates the behaviours of the visceral loop must be conscious.

 I don't have any idea how to test which is true.
 And, furthermore, I fear that our intuition is of little help at this stage.